koma75/jglr/README.md

-With the above example, first three commands cmd1, cmd2, cmd3 will be dispatched immediately, and all following commands will be dispatched as previouse commands finiesh execution, and maintain the parallelism of command to 3.
+With the above example, first three commands cmd1, cmd2, cmd3 will be dispatched immediately, and all following commands will be dispatched as previouse commands finish execution, and maintain the parallelism of command to 3.

 ##### noop